This article may contain affiliate links.

-What to visit in Istanbul
+What to Visit in Istanbul

 1. Hagia Sophia

-Entrance Fee Is It Worth It?
+Entrance Fee: Is It Worth It?

-- Opening Hours: 9 a.m. to 7 p.m., in winter until 5 p.m.
+- Opening Hours: 9 AM to 7 PM (until 5 PM in winter)

 👍 My two cents: If you’re looking to stay connected during your trip, 🤳 I recommend this eSIM for Turkey with unlimited data—it works perfectly.
 Just use that link for a 5% discount.